kachurovskiy/nanoels/h5/README.md

 - Power the joystick potentiometers from `JPOWER` 5V through a resistor divider that brings the joystick supply down to about 3.3V, or use a small 3.3V regulator sharing controller `GND`; do not feed 5V into the potentiometers because the ESP32 ADC pins are not 5V analog inputs
 - Connect each potentiometer wiper to the matching `JZ`, `JX`, or `JY` signal
 - Connect the joystick button between `JBUTTON` and `GND`
-- The joystick behaves like proportional handwheel input for Z, X, and Y; Y only moves when `ACTIVE_Y` is enabled, and holding the button enables rapid motion
+- The joystick behaves like proportional handwheel input for Z and X. Y deflection adjusts pitch in modes that allow joystick pitch changes; when it is not used for pitch, Y moves the optional Y axis if `ACTIVE_Y` is enabled.
+Holding the button enables rapid motion for manual joystick moves
 - In `JOY` mode, use `ON`/`OFF` as the feed clutch.
 With feed off, Z/X deflection jogs the carriage or cross-slide normally.
 With feed on, Z/X deflection commands spindle-synchronized feed using the configured pitch magnitude.
 Pressing the joystick button while Z or X is deflected performs rapid movement; pressing it in neutral does not toggle `ON`/`OFF`.
 After the first feed engagement, `JOY` preserves the thread phase and waits for the correct spindle angle before later feed engagements.

 Scale terminals aren't used in the code yet.